nutonomy/nuscenes-devkit/schema.md

 calibrated_sensor
 ---------

 Definition of a particular sensor (lidar/radar/camera) as calibrated on a particular vehicle.
 All extrinsic parameters are given with respect to the ego vehicle body frame.
+All camera images come undistorted and rectified.
 ```
 calibrated_sensor {
    "token":                   <str> -- Unique record identifier.
    "sensor_token":            <str> -- Foreign key pointing to the sensor type.
-   "translation":             <float> [3] -- Coordinate system origin: x, y, z.
+   "translation":             <float> [3] -- Coordinate system origin in meters: x, y, z.
    "rotation":                <float> [4] -- Coordinate system orientation as quaternion: w, x, y, z.
-   "camera_intrinsic":        <float> [3, 3] -- Intrinsic camera calibration + rectification matrix.
+   "camera_intrinsic":        <float> [3, 3] -- Intrinsic camera calibration.
 Empty for sensors that are not cameras.
 }
 ```
 ego_pose